FAU-LAP/NOMAD-CAMELS/README.md

 ### 1.5.2
 Fixes:
 - fixed a bug where in some Qt versions the window could not be loaded anymore by changing requirement of PySide6
+- wrong movement of stage when using buttons after keyboard move fixed

 ### 1.5.1
 Features: